 -Rebecca H.

-It’s why I’ll continue to place Legacy Sessions at the top of my commitments, —because these moments matter.
+It’s why I’ll continue to prioritize Legacy Sessions, —because these moments matter.

 I understand how precious and fleeting this time can be, so I do everything I can to accommodate these requests, even on extremely short notice.